MiladBarati/smart-voice-assistant/ELASTICSEARCH_INTEGRATION.md

 ## Security Notes

-- Credentials are hardcoded for simplicity - consider using environment variables in production
+- Credentials should be configured via environment variables for security
 - SSL verification is disabled - enable for production use
 - Consider implementing proper authentication and authorization
 - Monitor access logs for security